 A total of ten individual forms are repeated in varying combinations throughout the five milestones.
 I approached composing these elements in the same way I approach composing a painting, grouping them to create balance and movement through colour, repetition and form.

 Colour plays a vital role in my work, connecting it to a specific site or moment.
-For Milestones, I drew inspiration from the Auburn site: the surrounding trees, seasonal foliage, and shifting light.
-Colour is used as a material itself, helping the sculptures both harmonize with and stand out within their natural environment.
+For Milestones, I drew inspiration from the Auburn site: the surrounding trees, seasonal foliage, wildlife and shifting light.
+Colour is an integral part of the sculptures, helping them both harmonise with and stand out in their natural environment.

 Colour tests for colour density and UV fastness